Rituraj-K/customer-churn-sql-analysis/README.md

 ## Dataset

-The dataset includes customer demographics, service usage, satisfaction scores, churn reasons, and financial metrics such as revenue and CLTV. he dataset used for analysis is available in the `data/train.csv` file.
+The dataset contains customer demographics, service usage, satisfaction scores, churn reasons, and financial metrics.

+Data file: `data/train.csv`

+## SQL Queries

+All analysis queries are available in:
+`sql/data_analysis_queries.sql`

 ## Key Analysis Performed

 * Customer churn distribution analysis
 * Root cause analysis using churn reasons
-* Customer experience analysis using satisfaction score
+* Customer experience analysis using satisfaction scores
 * Revenue impact analysis of churned customers
-* Segmentation analysis based on contract and tenure
+* Segmentation analysis across contract type and tenure
 * Identification of high-risk and high-value customers

 ## Key Insights

 * Churn is primarily driven by competitive factors such as better device offerings and pricing from competitors
 * Customers with low satisfaction scores are significantly more likely to churn
-* Total revenue loss due to churn is approximately 2.18M
+* Total revenue loss due to churn is approximately **2.18M**
 * High-value customers (CLTV) are also part of the churned segment
 * New customers (low tenure) are more vulnerable to churn

 ## Business Recommendations

-* Improve competitive positioning through better pricing and device offerings
+* Improve competitive positioning through better pricing and product offerings
-* Enhance onboarding and early customer experience
+* Enhance onboarding experience for new customers
-* Target low-satisfaction customers with retention strategies
+* Target low-satisfaction customers with proactive retention strategies
-* Introduce bundled services to improve customer engagement
+* Bundle value-added services to improve customer engagement

 ## Conclusion

-This analysis demonstrates how SQL can be used to extract actionable insights, identify root causes, and support business decision-making for improving customer retention.
+This project demonstrates how SQL can be used to extract actionable insights, perform root cause analysis, and support data-driven decision-making in customer retention strategies.